tathey1/models/research/slim/README_ATHEY.txt

+The scripts convert_tiff_to_jpeg.py shows how I converted the tif images to jpegs (which was necessary in order to make tfrecord files)
+The file datasets/download_and_convert_pathology_xval.py shows how I made the 10 splits and created the tfrecord files

 After modifying xval.sh, you can run it with ./xval.sh to perform 10 fold cross validation on a model

 I will outline the changes that need to be made to create a new model that is based on pretrained weights